resolve109/study-aws-sa/aws-study-guide.md

 - **Enable EBS encryption by default** at the EC2 account attribute level to ensure all new volumes are encrypted (enhancing data security).
 - **Use an Auto Scaling group** spanning multiple AZs with an **Application Load Balancer** to improve availability and automatically scale out/in based on demand.
 - **Attach AWS WAF** to the ALB or CloudFront for web application protection against common exploits.
-- **Use S3 Access Points** for granular access control to subsets of data in a shared S3 bucket (simplifies managing data access for multiple applications or tenants).
+- **Use S3 Access Points** for granular access to subsets of data in a shared S3 bucket (simplifies managing data access for multiple applications or tenants).
 - **Use S3 Event Notifications** + **Amazon SQS** + **AWS Lambda** to trigger short-lived image processing tasks without needing dedicated EC2 instances (serverless on-demand processing).
 - **Amazon ECS + AWS Fargate** for scheduled container-based workloads (use EventBridge for cron-like scheduling of tasks without managing servers).
 - **AWS Transit Gateway** is recommended for scaling to 100+ VPCs or large multi-account environments (simplifies network management with a hub-and-spoke model).